• Skip to primary navigation

 • Heat the sunflower oil in a large frying pan and fry the pork over a medium heat until it is browned on all sides.
 Transfer the browned pork to the slow-cooker.

-• Add the potatoes and mushrooms (and any other vegetables you may be using) to the slow-cooker and pour over the prepared stock.
+• Add the potatoes and mushrooms to the slow-cooker and then stir in the prepared stock.

-• Cover the slow-cooker with the lid and cook either on low power for 5 to 6 hours or on high power for 4 to 5 hours.
+• Cover with a lid and cook on low for 6 to 7 hours, or on high for 4 to 5 hours.

 • Thicken the gravy if necessary (see notes).